There are plenty of magazine outlets for luxury travel stories. These include regional, national, and international magazines and newspapers.

 I often write luxury travel stories for my favorite Pacific Northwest regional magazine called Northwest Travel.
 This magazine runs several upscale luxury travel, accommodation, dining, or shopping stories in each issue.
 And I’ve had some superb trips around the Pacific Northwest from these assignments.

 Also, pitch stories to your regional travel magazine’s close cousins, Lifestyle magazines.
 These also tend to have a strong focus on luxury travel and accommodations.
-There are usually several of them in every region, and their editors are screaming out for good luxury travel and lifestyle writers and stories.
-Start with the lifestyle magazines in your region.
+There are usually several lifestyle magazines in every region, and their editors are screaming out for good luxury travel and lifestyle stories.

 Always be sure to focus on the magazines that cater to luxury, rather than budget travel.
 Pitching luxury travel stories to budget travel magazines is a faux pas of almost unforgivable proportions, rather like throwing holy water on a vampire.